-As Cabinet Secretary for Rural Affairs and Islands, I am pleased to present the first revision of the National Islands Plan Implementation Route Map, following its initial publication in 2021.
+As Cabinet Secretary for Rural Affairs Land Reform and Islands, I am pleased to present the 2023 revision of the National Islands Plan Implementation Route Map.

 Mairi Gougeon MSP

 Cabinet Secretary for Rural Affairs, Land Reform and Islands

 There is a problem

 Thanks for your feedback